ibm-cloud-docs/dns-svcs/faq.md

 {: #dnssec-supported-with-zones}
 {: faq}

 DNSSec allows resolvers to cryptographically verify the data received from authoritative servers. {{site.data.keyword.dns_short}} resolvers support DNSSec for public domains, for which requests are forwarded to public resolvers that support DNSSec.
-For private zones, since the authority is within {{site.data.keyword.cloud_notm}}, records are fetched using secure protocols and provide the same level of privacy and security as DNSSec provides for public zones.
+For private zones, since the authority is within {{site.data.keyword.cloud_notm}}, records are fetched by using secure protocols and provide the same level of privacy and security as DNSSec provides for public zones.

 ### Is {{site.data.keyword.dns_short}} regional or global?
 {: #is-dns-svcs-global}